IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Reader that supports this option shall use Invoke Image Display [RAD-106] to invoke an Image Display which in turn retrieves images from an Image Manager / Image Archive.
 Report Readers shall translate the embedded image references and endpoints in the DiagnosticReport resource into corresponding Invoke Image Display URLs.

-The requests shall have the same semantics as Retrieve Display of Series Images or Retrieve Display of Study Images in Invoke Image Display [RAD-106].
+The Invoke Image Display requests shall have the same semantics as Retrieve Display of Series Images or Retrieve Display of Study Images in Invoke Image Display [RAD-106].

-> Note: Retrieve Display of Series Images is available in CP-RAD-xxx.
+> Note: [RAD-106] currently does not support invoking an Image Display at the series level.
+Retrieve Display of Series Images functionality is available in CP-RAD-xxx.

 > Note: A Report Reader that supports this Option can also claim support of the Series/Study Navigation Option as the Image Display Invoker always invokes the Image Display at the series or study level.